-The investment performance for the Oklahoma City Community Foundation’s pooled investments for the quarter ended Dec.
-31, 2016, was 1.0 percent.
-For detailed investment results and our 2016 Investment Report, please click here.
+We are pleased to announce the investment performance for the Oklahoma City Community Foundation’s pooled investments for the fiscal year ended June 30, 2017, was 11.08 percent.
+For detailed investment results, please click here.

 Rural, public schools in 20 selected Oklahoma counties have the opportunity to increase funding through grants from the Carolyn Watson Rural Oklahoma Community Foundation, a fund administered by the Oklahoma City Community Foundation.
 Designed to enhance and enrich learning opportunities for students, Classroom Enhancement Grants of $1,000 – $5,000 will be awarded to pre-K through 12th-grade classrooms for projects focusing on arts and humanities, science or literacy.
 Grant applications are due by Sept.
 1, 2017, at 5 p.m.
 For a complete list of the 120 eligible school districts, visit ruraloklahoma.org/classroom-enhancement-grants.
 To access the online application, contact Erika Warren at 405/606-2920.

 The Carolyn Watson Rural Oklahoma Community Foundation was established at the Oklahoma City Community Foundation in 1995 by the late Carolyn Watson, longtime CEO and chairman of Shamrock Bank, N.A.
 Since its founding in 1998, the Classroom Enhancement Grants have provided rural Oklahoma schools with nearly $600,000 to improve the quality of life in designated rural Oklahoma communities.
 The grant programs are administered by the Oklahoma City Community Foundation.
 For more information, visit occf.org/ruraloklahoma.